 The prevalence of alexithymia among the general public is less than 10%, with a study from Japan indicating a prevalence of 7.1%.Alexithymic Traits as Predictors of Difficulties with Adjustment in an Outpatient Cohort of Expatriates in Tokyo The prevalence of alexithymia among autistic people was found to be 40–65%The validity of using self-reports to assess emotion regulation abilities in adults with autism spectrum disorderBrief report: cognitive processing of own emotions in individuals with autistic spectrum disorder and in their relatives with some studies indicating a prevalence as high as 70%.Measuring the effects of alexithymia on perception of emotional vocalizations in autistic spectrum disorder and typical development

-Alexithymia is associated with increased risk of psychopathology, and has a much higher prevalence in certain conditions/disorders—including autism.
+Alexithymia is associated with heightened risk of psychopathology, and has a much higher prevalence in certain conditions/disorders—including autism.

 Alexithymia can emerge from a myriad of factors—including traumatic brain injury and heavy drinking—and may be inherent to certain conditions.
 There is also a clear link between alexithymia and emotional trauma.Psychoanalysis and empirical research: the example of alexithymia